gvwilson/sensibleadventures/wrestler/wrestler.md

 permalink: /wrestler/
 ---

+*He walked into my mother's camp as the sun rose one spring morning.
+We had seen him coming,
+of course,
-*He walked into my father's camp as the sun rose one spring morning.
-We had seen him coming, of course, and my grandfather muttered that anyone without enough courtesy to sit and wait for an invitation should be killed, but my father said no.*
+and my grandfather muttered that anyone without enough courtesy to sit and wait for an invitation should be beaten, but my mother said no.*

-*When he pulled back the hood on his parka my father almost did kill him, thinking he was a monster.
-His hair was yellow, and his face was all nose and beard.
+*When he pulled back the hood on his parka my mother almost did beat him or worse, thinking him some strange monster.
+His hair was yellow,
+and his face was all nose and beard.
 He smiled and said something in a strange language, and laughed when we spoke to him in our own.*

-*By summer, he and I were learning wrestling together from my father.
+*By summer he and I were learning wrestling together from my mother.
 That is how Saknus Heraldsson came to the Anuat.*

 ---

-Luft Berendsson had given up cursing the cold by the time he found the door he was looking for.
-He closed it carefully behind him and descended the planked stairs into the shack's one sunken room.
+Luft Berendsson has given up cursing the cold by the time he finds the door he is looking for.
+He closes it carefully behind him and descends three stairs made from salvaged shipboards into the shack's one sunken room.

 "I said three, and I mean three!"
-The trader settled back on his stool and nodded a curt hello to the newcomer as Luft crossed the packed earth floor to the pit stove and pulled off his mittens.
+The trader settles back on her stool and nods a curt hello as Luft crosses the packed earth floor to the pit stove and pulls off his mittens.

-The Anuat put the knife back on the counter and shouldered his pack.
+The Anuat puts the knife back on the counter and shoulders his pack.
 "Three blue fox furs are enough for a hand of such knives.
 Good weather."
-He pulled the hood of his parka over his long dark hair and left.
+He pulls the hood of his parka over his long dark hair and leaves without a backward glance.

 "Bloody raping hell."
-The trader did not sound angry.
-Luft pulled his own hood back and seated himself across the table.
-"No liquor, no wizards, and their women smell like seals.
+The trader does not sound angry, or even resigned.
+Luft pulls his own hood back and seats himself across the table from her.
+"No liquor,
+no wizards,
+and they smell like seals.
 No bloody wonder they bargain like that."

-"You don't like our native friend, then?"
-Luft asked.
+"You don't like our round-faced friend, then?"
+Luft asks.

 "Oh, it's not that."
-The trader noted the man's much-broken nose and matted blond beard, and the sword he wore slung outside his parka.
-"Why, these three years gone, when ice locked the harbour early, we'd have most of us starved if not for Walker and his folk.
+The trader notes the man's much-broken nose and matted red beard, and the sword belted around his parka.
+"Why, these three years gone, when ice locked the harbour early?
+We'd have most of us starved if not for Walker and his folk.
 But---"

 "Walker?
 The local chief?"

 "Eh, that was him just here."
-The trader nodded toward the door, stuffing a pipe as Berendsson ran a string of beads through his fingers.
+The trader nods toward the door, stuffing her pipe as Berendsson runs a string of beads through his fingers.
 "He's as much a chief as the wild ones have.
 Best hunter of the lot, and that's good enough for them.
 But as I was saying---"

 "A good hunter, eh?"
-Luft dropped the beads back onto the table and picked up his mitts.
+Luft drops the beads back onto the table and picks up his mitts.

-"Well, damn you eyes," the trader said once the other man was gone.
+"Well damn you eyes,"
+the trader says once the southerner is gone.
 "You could have at least closed the door."

+---

-Torvald Argusson was halfway through his third beer when he heard his name called.
-He squinted through the smoke in the tavern's belly, then waved at the two men approaching him.
+Torvane Argasdottir is halfway through her third beer when she hears someone call her name.
+She squints through the smoke in the tavern's belly, then waves at the two men approaching her.

-"Ho, Luftie," he boomed.
+"Ho, Luftie," she bellows.
+People sometimes think she has to speak so loudly as part of some spell's price, or that she is partly deaf.
+Neither is true---she is just loud.
 "Who's your friend?"

-Luft sat down beside his partner.
-"This is Walker, Vald," he explained excitedly.
+Luft sits down beside his partner.
+"This is Walker," he says,
+jerking a thumb at the impassive Anuat.
 "He says he's been out to the mountains."

-Argusson gently pried the younger man's fingers from his arm.
-"I can't drink when you do that, Luftie," he said.
+Argasdottir pries the young man's hand from her arm.
+"I can't drink when you do that, Luftie dear," she says.
 "Have a seat, Walker.
 Karl!
 Karl, get these men some beer!"

-"No, thank you," Walker said quietly, looking at the table.
+"No thank you," Walker says quietly, seating himself on the bench as demurely as a virgin nun.
+He looks at the table,
+at Torvane's glass
+sidelong at the drinkers beside him, everywhere but at Torvane's face.

 "No?
 Well now, you're the first I've met here to say that."
-Argusson took a mug from the tavernkeeper, then another as Luft took the first from him.
+Argasdottir takes the mug the tavernkeeper hands her, then a second as Luft takes the first from her.
 "You've been into the Bentfathers, then?"
-When the Anuat nodded Argusson belched and wiped his mouth.
+When the Anuat nod Argasdottir belches and wipes her mouth.

 "Good, that's good.
 Luft and I want to get out there and back before the harbour freezes.
-That gives us, oh, two weeks, perhaps.
+That gives us, what, two weeks, maybe three?
 Just straight up the river into the foothills, that's all."

+"You will find better furs to starboard,"
-"There is better hunting west," Walker commented after a moment.
+Walker comments neutrally after a moment.

-"I know that, I know."
-Argusson glanced at his partner and cleared his throat.
-"We're not looking for furs, I'll tell you that much.
-Ten crowns for the trip, half now if you want it.
-Luftie and I already have a sled and some dogs.
-We could get tack tonight, and leave tomorrow."
+He wears gloves rather than mitts,
+Argasdottir notices.
+The sinew stitches along their seams are double-knotted, but unlike every other piece of clothing she has seen an Anuat wear, they have no decoration of any kind.

+"We're not looking for furs."
+Argasdottir glances at her partner and clears her throat.
+"Ten crowns for the trip, half now and half when we're back.
+Luft and I already have a sled and some elk.
+We could get tack tonight and leave tomorrow."

-The three were silent, the two Garheimmen looking expectantly at the Anuat, who continued looking at the table.
-Finally Luft snorted.
-"If you're not up to doing it, then, do you know someone who would?"
-He drained his mug and let it thump to the table.
+The three are silent,
+the two Garheimmen looking expectantly at the Anuat, who continues looking at the table.
+Finally Luft snorts.
+"Well,
+if you're not up to doing it,
+do you know someone who would be?"
+He drains his mug and lets it thump to the table.

-Walker waited a moment longer, then raised his eyes to Argusson's.
+Walker waits another dozen heartbeats before raising his eyes to Argasdottir's.
-"Tomorrow at the gate," he agreed.
+"Tomorrow at the starboard gate," he agrees.

+The Garheimmen woman smiles widely.
-The older man smiled widely.
-"Good, my friend, good!"
-He reached across the table to clap the Anuat on the shoulder.
+"Good, my new friend, good!"
+She reachs across the table to clap the Anuat on the shoulder.
 "At first light, then?"

+Walker nods and stands.
-Walker stood and nodded.
-As he lifted his pack to his shoulder someone pushed him from behind and demanded, "What you do here?"
-Walker turned slowly.
+As he lifts his pack to his shoulder someone pushes him from behind and demands,
+"What you do here?"

+Walker turns slowly.
-A fat Anuat wearing a parka decorated with the trading company colours stood unsteadily in the center of the tavern floor.
-"You go back the cold you belong, pauetsitgualuk!
+A heavyset Anuat wearing a parka decorated with the trading company's colors stands unsteadily in the center of the tavern floor.
+"You go back the cold you belong, *pauetsitgualuk*!
 Nobody want you here!"
+And then he spits on the floor.

+Someone whoops.
-Somebody shouted out "Twenty crowns on the Goose!"
+Someone else shouts, "Twenty crowns on the Goose!"

-"Done!"
-Luft shouted back.
-Walker glanced at him and dropped his pack.
-Almost lazily he reached out and grabbed the man by the collar, spun around and dropped to his knees, tossing the other Anuat into the air.
-The drunk landed heavily and tried to rise.
-Walker kicked away his supporting arm and said something sharp in his own language.
-The other Anuat groaned and lay still.

-"Well done, Walker!"
-Luft shouted.
-"Hey, you!
-I hope you've better luck at dog fights!"
-He laughed.
+The bartender lifts a cudgel from its resting place behind the bar but says nothing.

+Walker turns as if to go.
+The larger Anuat says something in their own tongue and reaches for him.
+Somehow Walker's hand is there to grab his sleeve.
+He tugs, turns,
+brings one leg up between the other man's thighs, bends, and the one they call the Goose goes over him to land on his back.
+Walker's pack is still on his shoulder.

+Argasdottir is on her feet.
-"Are you all right, Walker?"
-Argusson asked.
+"Are you all right?" she asks.

-The Anuat nodded.
+The Anuat nods.
 "Tomorrow at the gate.
-Dream well, Not-Hunting-Furs."
+Dream well, Not-Hunting-Furs.
-He picked up his pack.
-"Good night, Little Hunter."

-Argusson grabbed his partner's arm as Luft tried to rise from his seat.
+And you also, Little Hunter."

+Argasdottir puts her hand on Luft's shoulder and pushes him back into his seat as he starts to rise.
-"Little hunter my plums!" he fumed, staring murderously at the Anuat's retreating back.
+"Little hunter my plums!" he fumes, staring murderously at the Anuat's retreating back.

-"Oh, come on, Luftie, he meant nothing by it."
-Argusson raised one hand in the air and twisted it, saying a word as he did so.
-Two steins of beer lifted themselves off the servingman's tray and floated over to their table.
-A few patrons stared, and one made a sign.
+"Oh, come on, he meant nothing by it."
+Argasdottir raises one hand and twists it, saying a word as she does so.
+Two steins of beer lift themselves off the bar and float over to their table.

-At the door, Walker nodded and turned to go.
+A few patrons stare,
+and one makes a sign.

 ---

-"The fat one is a wizard, then.
+*"So the woman is a magician.
 Good.
-But what of the other?"
+But what of the other?"*

-"I do not know, my brother.
-The big-noses say we are small, but he is less than a boy of twelve summers."
+*"I do not know, my brother.
+The big-noses say we are small, but he is less than a boy of twelve summers."*

-"Be careful of him, my brother."
-The night was a dark shell, flecked here and there with stars like chips of ice.
-Somewhere a wolf howled mournfully.
+*"Be careful of him, my brother."
+The night is a dark shell
+flecked here and there with stars like chips of ice.
+An elk bleats somewhere in the distance.
+Another answers it.*

-"I am not afraid, my brother."
-A moment's silence.
-"Must I go with them?
+*"I am not afraid, my brother."
-The seals come, in two hands of days.
-I spoke with Laughs-at-Storms of hunting together."
+There is a moment's silence.
+"Must it be done now?
+The people will gather soon,
+and I would share a blanket with Laughs-at-Storms."*

-"It must be done, my brother.
-Laugher will hunt next year."
-The wolf mourned again, somewhere in the distance.
+*"It must be done, my brother.
+You and Laugher can play at arrows and quivers next year."
+The elk bleats again.*

 ---